farcasterxyz/docs/docs/reference/hubble/httpapi/httpapi.md

 }
 ```

+**OpenAPI Spec**

+An OpenAPI spec is provided for the Hubble REST API.
+It can be viewed [here](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/farcasterxyz/hub-monorepo/main/packages/hub-nodejs/spec.yaml).

 ## Response encoding

 Responses from the API are encoded as `application/json`, and can be parsed as normal JSON objects.